FelixLabelle/felixlabelle.github.io/_posts/2024-12-1-fun-with-words-nyt-structured.md

 In terms of time the results are less conclusive.
 For smaller models and larger models under smaller k-shot values experiment times are any from 95%-50% less.
 But for the larger models experiments are rather slow with one taking 20 times longer.
-I think this is due to the larger models and longer queries being split between CPU and GPU which negated the advantage of larger batch sizes.
+I think this is due to the larger models and longer queries being split between CPU and GPU which negated the advantage provided by larger batch sizes.
 The raw results for the comparisons are presented below. `time_ratio` is the percentage of time the structured approach took compared to the generative approach (structured/gen). `accuracy_delta` is given by `mean_accuracy_structured` - `mean_accuracy_generative`.

 <details>